ASCOD: Optics and fire control system

-The Ulan is fitted with a digital fire control system built by Kollsman, which uses some components of the Kürassier A2's fire control system.
-The gunner's sight is manufactured by Elbit and provides 8X magnification in the day channel.
-The integrated thermal imager has 2.8X and 8.4X magnification, which can be accessed by both the gunner and the commander.
-The commander has a fixed daysight with 8X magnification.
-The Pizarro uses the Mk-10 fire control system from Indra, which has a full solution digital ballistic computer, day channel, thermal channel and laser rangefinder.
+The Ulan is fitted with a digital fire-control system built by Kollsman, utilising some components of the Kürassier A2's fire control system.
+The gunner's sight is manufactured by Elbit and provides 8× magnification in the day channel.
+The integrated thermal imager, featuring 2.8× and 8.4× magnification, can be accessed by both the gunner and the commander.
+The commander has a fixed day-sight with 8× magnification.
+The Pizarro uses the Mk-10 fire control system from Indra, featuring a full-solution digital ballistic computer, day channel, thermal channel and laser rangefinder.
 Future versions of the Mk-10 will be fitted with a new VC2 thermal imager.

 Protection

 The ASCOD is constructed of several rolled steel armour plates.
-The armour provides protection against 14.5 mm armour-piercing ammunition fired from distances of 500 meters or more along the frontal 60° arc, with all around protection against 7.62 mm ammunition.
-Furthermore, the turret is fitted with two banks of 76 mm Wegmann multi-purpose grenade launchers, which can fire smoke grenades for self-protection as well as high-explosive grenades with fragmentation warhead to a maximum range of 50 m.
+The armour provides protection against 14.5 mm armour-piercing ammunition fired from distances of 500 meters or more along the frontal 60° arc, with all-round protection against 7.62 mm ammunition.
+The turret is fitted with two banks of 76 mm Wegmann multi-purpose grenade launchers.
+These can fire smoke grenades for self-protection, or high-explosive grenades with fragmentation warhead to a maximum range of 50 m.

 The Pizarro is additionally fitted with limited amounts of SABBLIR explosive reactive armour along the frontal arc and might be upgraded with more later.
-The SABBLIR reactive armour increases protection against shaped charge warheads as used on rocket-propelled grenades.
-The Ulan has been fitted with MEXAS composite armour, which increases ballistic protection against up to 30 mm APFSDS rounds fired from a 1,000 m range over the forward 30° arc, and all round protection against 14.5 mm armour piercing incendiary (API) rounds from a range of 500 m.
-The Ulan is also fitted with spall-liners in order to decrease casualties in case of armour penetration.
+The SABBLIR reactive armour increases protection against shaped-charge warheads as used on rocket-propelled grenades.
+The Ulan has been fitted with MEXAS composite armour, which increases ballistic protection against up to 30 mm APFSDS rounds fired from a 1,000 m range over the forward 30° arc, and all-round protection against 14.5 mm armour piercing incendiary (API) rounds from a range of 500 m.
+The Ulan is fitted with spall-liners to minimise casualties in case of armour penetration.